mbrown1413/Mechanical-Puzzle-Studio/README.md

 Testing:

     $ yarn test  # Run tests and watch for changes
-    $ yarn coverage  # Coverage output to coverage/
+    $ yarn coverage  # Coverage outputs in coverage/
-    $ yarn test --coverage  # Watch for changes plus output coverage
+    $ yarn test --coverage  # Watch for changes plus outputs coverage

+Linting:

+    $ yarn lint

 Production build:

     $ yarn build  # Outputs static site to dist/

-    # Use webserver to run the build:
+    # Use a webserver to test the build:
     $ cd dist/ && python -m http.server

-    # Note that without server-side redirects,
-    # starting at apage other than `/` won't work.
+Note that without server-side redirects, starting at a page other than `/` will throw a 404-not-found error.

 The source code is divided into two main sections:
   * [`lib/`](lib/): Contains the data structures and algorithms for puzzles.
 Basically, a stand-alone puzzle library without a gui.